-2.2.2 Priority Inversion
+2.2.1 Priority Inversion

 The additional concern for synchronization in a realtime system, as opposed to a conventional system, is that blocking can cause the wrong thread to run first.
 A high priority thread can be blocked by a low priority thread that is vying for the same resource.
-A priority queue can be used to ensure that a highest priority thread goes first, when more than one thread are waiting to enter a synchronized block, but this is not always sufficient.
+A priority queue can be used to ensure that a highest priority thread goes first, when more than one thread is waiting to enter a synchronized block, but this is not always sufficient.

-For example, in a system with three threads, $t_1$ , $t_2$ , and $t_3$ , where $t_1$ has the highest priority and $t_3$ has the lowest priority, $t_2$ can prevent $t_1$ from running by preempting $t_c$ .
-Whenever thread $t_1$ attempts to acquire a lock that is held by thread

-$t_3$ , it is blocked until $t_3$ is finished; but, if thread $t_2$ is becomes ready to run before $t_3$ is finished, if it does run it could prevent $t_3$ from running indefinitely, thereby keeping $t_1$ blocked past its deadline.
+Consider a single processor system with three threads, $t_1$ , $t_2$ , and $t_3$ , where $t_1$ has the highest priority and $t_3$ has the lowest priority.
+It is possible that $t_2$ can prevent $t_1$ from running by preempting $t_3$ .
+This is called priority inversion.
+It occurs when $t_1$ is blocked by attempting to acquire a lock that is held by thread $t_3$ and $t_3$ is preempted by $t_2$ .
+When $t_2$ does run, it may prevent $t_3$ from running indefinitely, thereby keeping $t_1$ blocked past its deadline.

-What is needed is a mechanism the ensure that, while $t_1$ is waiting on a resource in used by $t_3$ , thread $t_3$ runs before all threads with a priority less than $t_1$ .
+What is needed is a mechanism the ensure that, while $t_1$ is waiting on a resource in use by $t_3$ , thread $t_3$ runs before all threads with a priority less than that of $t_1$ .

-2.2.3 Priority Inversion Avoidance
+2.2.2 Priority Inversion Avoidance

 Two of the most common mechanisms for avoiding priority inversion are priority inheritance and priority ceiling emulation (a.k.a. highest locker protocol).
-Both of these boost the priority of the tread holding the lock in order to prevent a third thread from preventing the holder from finishing executing the synchronized code when a higher priority thread is waiting.
+Both of these boost the priority of a thread holding the lock in order to prevent a noncontending thread from transitively blocking a higher priority thread which is waiting for the same lock.
 The difference is how high the priority is raised and when.
 Both take effect when a thread is in a synchronized section of code.

 The first is the default behavior for synchronized blocks and methods.
-It applies to all code running within the implementation not just to realtime threads.
+It applies to all code running within the implementation, not just to schedulables.
 The priority inheritance protocol is a well-known algorithm in the realtime scheduling literature and it has the following effect.
 If thread $t_1$ attempts to acquire a lock that is held by a lower-priority thread $t_3$ , then $t_3$ 's priority is raised to that of $t_1$ as long as $t_3$ holds the lock (and recursively if $t_3$ is itself waiting to acquire a lock held by an even lower-priority thread).

 The specification also provides a mechanism by which the programmer can override the default system-wide policy, or control the policy to be used for a particular monitor, provided that policy is supported by the implementation.
 The second policy, priority ceiling emulation protocol, can be set using this mechanism.
 It is also a well-known algorithm in the literature.
-The folloing three points provide a somewhat simplified description of its effect.
+The following three points provide a somewhat simplified description of its effect.

-- A monitor is given a "priority ceiling" when it is created; the programmer should choose the highest priority of any thread that could attempt to enter the monitor. - As soon as a thread enters synchronized code, its (active) priority is raised to the monitor's ceiling priority.
+- A monitor is given a "priority ceiling" when it is created; the programmer should choose at least the highest priority of any thread that could attempt to enter the monitor. - As soon as a thread enters synchronized code, its (active) priority is raised to the monitor's ceiling priority.
 If, through programming error, a thread has a higher base priority than the ceiling of the monitor it is attempting to enter, then an exception is thrown. - On leaving the monitor, the thread has its active priority reset.
-In simple cases it will set be to the thread's previous active priority, but under some circumstances (e.g. a dynamic change to the thread's base priority while it was in the monitor) a different value is possible synchronized blocks.
-If schedulable objects with the same execution eligibility are possible under the active scheduling policy, such schedulable objects are awakened in FIFO order.
-This is exemplified in the following scenarios.
+In simple cases it will set be to the thread's previous active priority, but under some circumstances (e.g. a dynamic change to the thread's base priority while it was in the monitor) a different value is possible.